chertik77/DrinkMaster-backend/README.md

 - Passport Jwt: Passport strategy for authenticating with a JSON Web Token.

+- Cloudinary: This library provides functionality for integrating with the Cloudinary platform.

+- Handlebars: Popular templating engine.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file